As the weather heats up, you rely on your car’s air conditioner to keep you cool and comfortable.

 This is often the case if you haven’t had your AC serviced in a while.
 Topping off the refrigerant should fix the problem.

-Another possibility is that there is an issue with one of the components in the AC system, such as the compressor or evaporator.
+Another possibility is an issue with one of the components in the AC system, such as the compressor or evaporator.

 If this is the case, you’ll likely need to take your car to a mechanic for repairs.